videojs/eslint-config-videojs/README.md

 You can override settings from the shareable config by adding them directly into your `.eslintrc` file.

+## Contributing

+This project should almost never change.

+A rule should only change if there is a _very_ compelling reason that the video.js core contributors have agreed upon by discussion in an issue.

+### Versioning Guidelines

+Because this project can cause builds to fail, we want to avoid any potentially breaking changes outside of major versions.
+As such, these rules will be followed:

+- Any change which is a loosening of a rule (an error becoming a warning or a rule being removed) can be released as a **patch**.
+These changes will not cause builds to fail that were previously passing.
+- All other changes are considered **major**.

+This should allow common version ranges (`~` and `^`) to _never_ introduce a change that could break someone's build due to linter errors!

 ## License

 Apache-2.0.
 Copyright (c) [Brightcove, Inc.][bcov]